act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 name: Links with identical accessible names and context serve equivalent purpose
 rule_type: atomic
 description: |
-  This rule checks that links with identical accessible names and context resolve to the same resource or equivalent resources.
+  This rule checks that links with identical accessible names and context resolve to the same or equivalent resources.
 accessibility_requirements:
   wcag20:2.4.4: # Link Purpose (In Context) (A)
     forConformance: true